 It’s possible to upgrade to Ubuntu 20.04 LTS from either Ubuntu MATE 18.04 LTS or Ubuntu 19.10.

 1. Update your current system

-Before proceeding any further, I always recommend first to update your current Ubuntu MATE version with the latest fixes and updates.
-Launch the Terminal and enter the following commands one-at-a-time, followed by pressing the enter key.
+Before proceeding any further, I recommend updating your current Ubuntu MATE version with the latest fixes and updates.
+Launch the Terminal and enter the following commands one at a time, followed by pressing the enter key.

 sudo apt update